Cincinnati Children's Blog

 If your kids are like mine, they’ve been counting down the days until Halloween since October 1.
 It’s an exciting holiday — playing dress-up, running around the neighborhood, and consuming all of those sugary treats!

 The statistic makes sense.
 It’s Halloween.
 Kids are excited.
 They’re dressed up.
 They’re not paying attention.
-And on top of it all, it’s dark.
-With an estimated more than 41 million trick-or-treaters heading out this year, here are some practical tips to help keep all of those little ghosts and goblins safe while traveling door-to-door:
+Most importantly, it’s dark.
+Here are some practical tips to help keep all of those little ghosts and goblins safe while traveling door-to-door:

 1. Decorate costumes and bags with reflective tape or stickers.
 If possible, choose light colors for costumes.
 Since masks can sometimes obstruct a child’s vision, try nontoxic face paint and makeup when possible.